UCR-Robotics/ee144/docs/lab4.rst

 - Once you are familiar with this manipulator, close all terminals and go to the following steps.

-Sample Code
+Starter Code
 ------------

-A sample code is given as the starting point for your implementation.
+A starter code is given as the starting point for your implementation.
 Please read carefully the provided code, and understand its functionality.

 - Open a new terminal and go to your ``ee144f19`` package.